 - This queso is like the Swiss Army knife of sauces.
 It's ready to jump on a chip, slide into a burrito, or cozy up with some pasta immediately.

 - Easy-peasy prep.
-No roux, no fuss, just a blender and a dream.
-This queso comes together faster than you can say, "More chips, please!"
+No roux, no fuss, just a blender.

 - It's a crowd-pleaser for groups with diverse dietary needs.
 No gluten, no dairy, no problem.

-Truthful Taste Test: Does Vegan Cashew Queso Taste Similar To Traditional Queso?
+Does Vegan Cashew Queso Taste Like Traditional Queso?

 Ingredients